How to get a real estate loan in the USA?

 There are loan programs without proof of income.
 In this case, the interest rate on the loan will be higher (7.5 – 8% per annum).

-In any case, you should contact a loan specialist.
-As a rule, he/she works with various lenders and can pick up a loan product that meets your requirements.
+In any case, you should contact a loan specialist, for example from Payday Loans Sonora CA. As a rule, he/she works with various lenders and can pick up a loan product that meets your requirements.
 In addition, he/she will calculate the maximum loan amount, select the optimal interest and loan term, taking into account your income, credit history, and down payment.

 You will receive official written confirmation of the loan terms (pre-approval letter).
 It is very important to first obtain such confirmation and only then begin the search for a house or apartment.